zeromq/czmq/bindings/jni/README.md

     TOOLCHAIN_ARCH=arm
     TOOLCHAIN_PATH=$ANDROID_NDK_ROOT/toolchains/$TOOLCHAIN_NAME/prebuilt/linux-x86_64/bin

-Then in the android directory, to build czmqjni.so run:
+Then in the android directory, run:

     ./build.sh

-Note that this implicitly builds the Android library and all dependencies.
-It also builds the JNI layer for Linux.

-All results are placed in bindings/jni/android/build/libs.
+This does the following:

+* It compiles the CZMQ C sources for Android, into a native library libczmq.so in builds/android/
+* It compiles the JNI Java classes into a jar file czmq-jni-3.0.3.jar in bindings/jni/build/libs
+* It compiles the JNI C sources for Android, into a native library libczmqjni.so.
+* It combines all these into czmq-android.jar, which you can use in your Android projects.

 ## Building the JNI Layer for Windows